 Use Power Saving Mode

 Some manufacturers may include power saving mode included in their device, just like the power options in Windows.
 Check if your Android have any such features.
-These options may have inbuilt feature which automatically reduce screen brightness and only allow the essential background process and basic features to run.
+These options may have the inbuilt feature which automatically reduces screen brightness and only allow the essential background process and basic features to run.

 Carry a spare Battery which can be externally charged

-This is for those who are heavy Android users who needs to have it constantly running for professional or personal reasons.
+This is for those who are heavy Android users who need to have it constantly running for professional or personal reasons.
 The easiest way is to keep a spare battery which can be swapped when the other runs out of charge.
 It is better that these batteries can be charged externally.
-Go for a high quality external battery pack.
+Go for a high-quality external battery pack.

 Turn off the device

 Hope you find this article useful.
-Use the comment section for feedback or enquiries.
+Use the comment section for feedback or inquiries.